zdarovka/tul-szz-it-nv/24_programovatelne_zakaznicke_obvody/24_programovatelne_zakaznicke_obvody.md

 - na výstupu makrobuňka OLMC (Output Logic Macro Cell)
  - každý I/O lze konfigurovat jako vstup, výstup nebo třístavový výstup
  - některé z konfigurovatelných parametrů pouze globální
+ - This device has the same logical properties as the PAL but can be erased and reprogrammed.
+The GAL is very useful in the prototyping stage of a design, when any bugs in the logic can be corrected by reprogramming.
+GALs are programmed and reprogrammed using a PAL programmer, or by using the in-circuit programming technique on supporting chips.

 ![GAL](24_gal.png)